 Go to the Handbook and search for your program.

-The maximum time to complete a program is calculated from the first day of the first teaching period, in which you are enrolled in that program.
+The maximum time to complete a program is calculated from the first day of the first teaching period for the program in which you are enrolled.

-All absences (both approved and unapproved) and any recognition of prior learning (RPL) either from UNSW or another higher education provider, towards your program, will be included in the calculation.
+All absences (both approved and unapproved) and any recognition of prior learning (RPL), either from UNSW or another higher education provider, towards your program are included in the calculation.

-If you are granted RPL (sometimes known as credit or advanced standing) towards your program, the normal full-time duration of your program used in the maximum time to complete calculation, will be reduced on a pro rata basis to the nearest semester.
+If you are granted RPL (sometimes known as credit or advanced standing) towards your program, the normal full-time duration of your program used in the maximum time to complete calculation will be reduced on a pro rata basis to the nearest term/semester.

 For example, if you are admitted to a 3 year undergraduate program with 1 year RPL, the maximum time to complete the program will be: